McCambley/news-explorer-frontend/README.md

 <h1 align="center" ><a href="https://mccambley.github.io/news-explorer-frontend/">View this project live!</a>🎉</h1>

-<h2 align="center">This repository contains the frontend code for <a href="https://mccambley.github.io/news-explorer-frontend/">NewsExplorer</a>, the final project in the Practicum by Yandex curriculum.</h2>
+<h2 align="center">This repository contains the frontend code for <a href="https://mccambley.github.io/news-explorer-frontend/">NewsExplorer</a>, the final project in the Practicum by Yandex curriculum.
+Check out a demonstration of this project <a target="_blank" href="https://youtu.be/q7IdngTegY8">here</a>.</h2>

 ## 📣 Overview